YassirBoutrouft/mobile-application-project/README.md

 This API is accessible via this link: https://dummyapi.io/data/v1/post

 # Functional Description
-You can:
 1. The screen displays the list of Posts returned by the API
-2. Click on a Post and view it in a new screen.
+2. You can click on a Post and view it in a new screen.
-3. delete a Post using a long click.
+3. You can delete a Post using a long click.
-4. search Posts by tag.
+4. You can search Posts by tag.
-5. create a Post.
+5. You can create a Post.
-6. fetch more Posts using infinite scroll loading (from the end of the list).
+6. You can fetch more Posts using infinite scroll loading (from the end of the list).

 # Team Members:
 - Yassir Boutrouft